Clive Syddall: Life and career

 In 1988 he was invited to become managing director of Antelope Films.
 Productions included Global Rivals - The History of US Soviet Rivalry, for PBS, Pasternak - for an extended South Bank Show - a dramatised documentary on Boris Pasternak, the creator of Dr Zhivago, the first co-production between the British film Industry and Soviet State Film Company Video-Film.
 Other productions included The Margot Fonteyn Story (Channel 4) and the Cinema Short 1867 The Execution of Maximilian winner of the New York Film Festival Gold Medal Award for best Cinematography.

-In 1992 he founded Paladin Pictures Ltd, specialising in current affairs, history and music & arts programming.
+In 1992 he set up Paladin Pictures Ltd, specialising in current affairs, history and music and arts programming.
 Productions included Dance Ballerina Dance a BBC Christmas special and Travels With My Tutu which attracted record audiences, both presented by the Royal Ballet's principal ballerina Deborah Bull, The People's Duchess - the dramatised documentary of Georgiana Duchess of Devonshire the ill-fated ancestor of Diana Princess of Wales, reviewed at the time as 'The Benchmark for all Future History Documentaries (Channel 4).
 Several campaign documentaries included The Last Flight of Zulu Delta 576 - an investigation into the Chinook helicopter crash over the Mull of Kintyre killing 29 of Britain's top secret service personnel (Channel 4).
 The film led to a Parliamentary Inquiry and a decision in 2008 by the Secretary of State for Defence to review the case finally clearing the names of the two helicopter pilots.

-In 2000 he formed a joint venture with Emmy-award-winning director Bill Cran and formed Paladin Invision.
-Productions for international distribution included Sinatra Dark Star - a 90-minute investigation into Sinatra's connection to the Mafia, Harem – TV mini-series telling the story of three of the most powerful women in the Ottoman Empire for Channel 4 and Jihad - The Men and Ideas Behind Al-Qaeda (15) a 2-hour documentary that launched the PBS series ‘America at a Crossroads’, awarded the du Pont Columbia University Award for ‘Excellence in Journalism’ in 2008.
+In 2000 he formed a joint venture with Emmy -award-winning director Bill Cran and formed Paladin Invision.
+Productions for international distribution included Sinatra Dark Star - a 90-minute investigation into Sinatra's connection to the Mafia, Harem – TV mini-series telling the story of three of the most powerful women in the Ottoman Empire for Channel 4 and Jihad - The Men and Ideas Behind Al-Qaeda (15) a 2-hour documentary that launched the PBS series America at a Crossroads, awarded the du Pont Columbia University Award for ‘Excellence in Journalism’ in 2008.

-He was Council member of the Royal Television Society, Trustee of Marie Curie Cancer Care 1991-1994 and served as Communications advisor to the British Red Cross (1991-1994).
-He has also served on the judging panel of the Royal Television Society Television Journalism Awards and the US News & Documentary Emmy Awards.
+He was council member of the Royal Television Society, Trustee of Marie Curie Cancer Care 1991-1994 and communications advisor to the British Red Cross (1991-1994).